network-charles/ubuntu-server-documentation/how-to/containers/docker-for-system-admins.md

 ### Storage drivers

 Storage drivers are used to store image layers and to store data in the writable layer of a container.
-In general, storage drivers are implemented trying to optimise the use of space, but write speed might be lower than native filesystem performance depending on the driver in use.
+In general, storage drivers are implemented trying to optimise the use of space, but write speed might be lower than native {term}`filesystem` performance depending on the driver in use.
 To better understand the options and make informed decisions, take a look at the Docker documentation on [how layers, images and containers work](https://docs.docker.com/storage/storagedriver/#images-and-layers).

 The default storage driver is the `overlay2` which is backed by `OverlayFS`.
 This driver is recommended by upstream for use in production systems.
 The following storage drivers are available and are supported in Ubuntu (as at the time of writing):